MetalFeng/free-unity-packages/README.md

 Current Available Features:

-##Anchored Touch Movement
+### Anchored Touch Movement

-Touch or Click and Drag controls to directly move GameObjects with some simple settings and Callback Events for functionality.
+Touch or Click and Drag controls anywhere in the game view to directly move GameObjects.
+Includes some simple settings and Callback Events.
 Uses the Unity Physics System and compatible with Collisions.